Mulligatawny Stew (Indian Lentil Stew)

 - 32 oz. low sodium chicken or vegetable broth

-- 1 1/2 cups uncooked basmati or long grain rice
+- 1 1/2 cups uncooked basmati or use any long grain rice

 - 1/2 cup light coconut milk you can freeze remaining coconut milk for a future need